Love Addiction: The Love Drug

-When you’re caught up in the romance, it’s easy to think that your partner is the source of your happiness.
+When you’re caught up in the romance of love, it’s easy to think that your partner is the source of your happiness.
 There’s no denying that being with someone you love can bring feelings of joy that can be hard to replicate.

 While not nearly as romantic, the truth is that there’s a perfectly logical and scientific explanation for love.
-In many ways, love and love addiction can feel very similar to the forces that drive substance use disorder.
+In many ways, love and love addiction can feel similar to the forces driving substance use disorder.

-Everyone can thank dopamine, the neurotransmitter that regulates the brain’s rewards-based responses, for the way we feel while in love.
-It has been definitively established that dopamine, drives the love we feel for our partners.
+Everyone can thank dopamine, the neurotransmitter regulating the brain’s rewards-based responses, for how we feel while in love.
+It has been definitively established that dopamine drives the love we feel for our partners.
 On top of giving us the “warm and fuzzies,” it’s also responsible for the sense of elation when that love is reciprocated.

 Those who describe being with their partner as a “high” might be closer to the truth than they realize.
 Dopamine is one of the main brain chemicals prevalent in drug and alcohol addiction, making users feel “high.”

 Love addiction doesn’t necessarily have to include romantic love.
 It can also include love from family members, friends, and those in the world around us.
 For many people, validation, support, acceptance, and affection are the main triggers of dopamine in the brain.

 It just so happens that these dopaminergic responses are often most accessible within romantic relationships.